HaKuNaCH/dingzOpenHabHelperApi/readme.md

 The actual standalone jar can be found under 'releases'.

 ### define 'properties.config'
-A config file in the same directoy as the main program is required.
+A config file in the same directory as the main program is required.
 For local testing place file in root directory of the project.
 Name: properties.config